beyond al nafs

 If interstellar was inspired by the Quran

-The Barzakh is the veil in between the imaginable and unimaginable, a mirror between worlds, the place where the unseen and seen coexist.
-Pas present and future are one here.
-Ibn ʿArabi describes it as that which separates and connects at the same time, between life and death, wakefulness and dream, spirit and matter.
-The world of souls that some of us get to see only in our weakest state.
-It’s a place for the souls to rest before their forever destiny, or to travel to every night, as their creator wants it.
-Its the realm of dreams, visions, and spiritual encounters, where all moments exist in the eternal now.
+The Barzakh in Islamic mythology is the veil which separates and connects spirit and matter.
+It’s a place for the souls to rest before their forever destiny, or to travel to at night, if their creator wants it.
+Past, present and future are one here.
+It’s the playground of dreams, visions, and spiritual encounters, where all moments exist in the eternal now.
 Where everything is perceived with pure consciousness, beyond the ego.

 nafs al lawwamah

-Nafs al-lawwāmah, the self-reproaching soul, represents the voice of conscience.
-In society it manifests as collective unrest.
-In this work, I draw on this stage of the nafs as a parallel to the state of society essential for transformation: to reproach, to unsettle, and to open the path toward collective healing.
+Nafs al-lawwāmah, the self-reproaching soul, is inspired by the Quran, in which Allah swears by the souls that remain in a state of constant change.
+In this work, I draw on this stage of the nafs as a parallel to the state of society, a collective unrest.

 the infinite being

-No wave travels alone, no wave exists eternally in solitude, telling the story about how we belong to Him and to Him we will Return.
+No wave travels alone, no wave exists eternally, telling the story about how we belong to Him and to Him we will Return.

 barzakh II